Mitek Systems (NASDAQ:MITK) Upgraded at Zacks Investment Research

-Zacks Investment Research upgraded shares of Mitek Systems (NASDAQ:MITK) from a hold rating to a buy rating in a research report sent to investors on Saturday morning, Zacks.com reports.
-They currently have $11.00 price objective on the software maker’s stock.
+Zacks Investment Research upgraded shares of Mitek Systems (NASDAQ:MITK) from a hold rating to a buy rating in a research note released on Friday morning, Zacks.com reports.
+Zacks Investment Research currently has $11.00 price target on the software maker’s stock.

 According to Zacks, “Mitek Systems, Inc. is primarily engaged in the development and sale of software products with particular focus on intelligent character recognition and forms processing technology, products and services for the document imaging markets.
 They develop, market and support what they believe to be the most accurate Automated Document Recognition (ADR) products commercially available for the recognition of hand printed characters. “

-MITK has been the topic of a number of other reports.
-ValuEngine cut Mitek Systems from a buy rating to a hold rating in a report on Thursday, September 26th.
-BidaskClub upgraded Mitek Systems from a sell rating to a hold rating in a report on Thursday, October 3rd.
-Finally, Roth Capital set a $14.00 target price on Mitek Systems and gave the stock a buy rating in a report on Friday, July 19th.
-Two analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
-Mitek Systems has an average rating of Buy and a consensus price target of $14.75.
+Several other equities analysts have also weighed in on the stock.
+BidaskClub lowered shares of Mitek Systems from a hold rating to a sell rating in a research report on Thursday.
+ValuEngine downgraded shares of Mitek Systems from a buy rating to a hold rating in a report on Thursday, September 26th.
+Finally, Roth Capital set a $14.00 price target on shares of Mitek Systems and gave the company a buy rating in a report on Friday, July 19th.
+One research analyst has rated the stock with a sell rating, one has issued a hold rating and four have given a buy rating to the company.
+Mitek Systems presently has an average rating of Buy and a consensus target price of $14.75.

-Mitek Systems (NASDAQ:MITK) last issued its earnings results on Thursday, July 25th.
-The software maker reported $0.06 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.04 by $0.02.
-The business had revenue of $21.91 million for the quarter, compared to analysts’ expectations of $21.74 million.
+Mitek Systems (NASDAQ:MITK) last posted its quarterly earnings results on Thursday, July 25th.
+The software maker reported $0.06 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.04 by $0.02.
+The company had revenue of $21.91 million during the quarter, compared to the consensus estimate of $21.74 million.
 Mitek Systems had a positive return on equity of 6.33% and a negative net margin of 7.61%.
-The company’s quarterly revenue was up 36.0% on a year-over-year basis.
-During the same period in the previous year, the firm posted $0.06 EPS.
-As a group, sell-side analysts expect that Mitek Systems will post 0.16 EPS for the current year.
+The business’s quarterly revenue was up 36.0% on a year-over-year basis.
+During the same period last year, the business earned $0.06 EPS.
+Equities analysts forecast that Mitek Systems will post 0.16 earnings per share for the current year.

-In other news, insider Stephen Ritter sold 15,000 shares of Mitek Systems stock in a transaction on Thursday, August 8th.
-The stock was sold at an average price of $9.93, for a total transaction of $148,950.00.
-The sale was disclosed in a filing with the SEC, which is available at this link.
-Also, insider Jason Gray sold 8,753 shares of Mitek Systems stock in a transaction on Tuesday, September 17th.
-The shares were sold at an average price of $9.84, for a total value of $86,129.52.
+In related news, insider Jason Gray sold 8,753 shares of the firm’s stock in a transaction that occurred on Tuesday, September 17th.
+The stock was sold at an average price of $9.84, for a total value of $86,129.52.
+The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Also, insider Stephen Ritter sold 15,000 shares of the firm’s stock in a transaction that occurred on Thursday, August 8th.
+The shares were sold at an average price of $9.93, for a total value of $148,950.00.
 The disclosure for this sale can be found here.
-Insiders own 8.20% of the company’s stock.
+8.20% of the stock is owned by company insiders.

-Several hedge funds have recently modified their holdings of the company.
-Vanguard Group Inc. grew its holdings in shares of Mitek Systems by 2.8% during the second quarter.
-Vanguard Group Inc. now owns 1,835,393 shares of the software maker’s stock valued at $18,244,000 after buying an additional 49,648 shares in the last quarter.
-Royal Bank of Canada grew its holdings in shares of Mitek Systems by 63.5% during the second quarter.
-Royal Bank of Canada now owns 1,123,802 shares of the software maker’s stock valued at $11,171,000 after buying an additional 436,428 shares in the last quarter.
-Park West Asset Management LLC purchased a new position in shares of Mitek Systems during the second quarter valued at $10,934,000.
-Raging Capital Management LLC grew its stake in Mitek Systems by 206.2% in the second quarter.
-Raging Capital Management LLC now owns 1,067,330 shares of the software maker’s stock valued at $10,609,000 after purchasing an additional 718,729 shares in the last quarter.
-Finally, Independent Advisor Alliance grew its stake in Mitek Systems by 8.9% in the second quarter.
-Independent Advisor Alliance now owns 690,770 shares of the software maker’s stock valued at $6,866,000 after purchasing an additional 56,350 shares in the last quarter.
-Institutional investors and hedge funds own 61.46% of the company’s stock.
+Hedge funds have recently modified their holdings of the stock.
+Marshall Wace LLP raised its position in shares of Mitek Systems by 48.8% in the first quarter.
+Marshall Wace LLP now owns 245,032 shares of the software maker’s stock valued at $2,999,000 after purchasing an additional 80,342 shares during the period.
+Juncture Wealth Strategies LLC bought a new position in Mitek Systems in the 2nd quarter worth $460,000.
+Eqis Capital Management Inc. bought a new position in Mitek Systems in the 2nd quarter worth $124,000.
+Commonwealth Equity Services LLC raised its holdings in Mitek Systems by 22.0% in the 2nd quarter.
+Commonwealth Equity Services LLC now owns 20,380 shares of the software maker’s stock worth $202,000 after acquiring an additional 3,675 shares during the period.
+Finally, Prentiss Smith & Co.
+Inc. bought a new position in Mitek Systems in the 2nd quarter worth $2,118,000.
+61.30% of the stock is currently owned by institutional investors and hedge funds.

 Mitek Systems Company Profile